Modes Of The Major Scale For Guitar

 Below is a handy animation that highlights the root of each mode while showing you how the notes stay the same.

-Restart animation (to save, right click then save as)
+Restart animation (to save, right click image then select "save image as")

 When to use modes